 The cost of martial arts classes for kids depends on factors such as facility, location, and instructors.
-While budget should definitely be on your evaluation criteria as a parent when looking for the best facility for kids’ martial arts, it should not be your only criteria.
-As a parent who wants to give the best of everything for your kid, you should look at martial arts as a life skill that imparts values like respect, discipline, courage, confidence, and self-esteem in your kid.
+Budget alone shouldn’t definitely be your evaluation criteria when looking for kids’ martial arts classes.
+As a parent who wants to give the best of everything for your kid, you should look at martial arts as a life skill.
+Martial arts teaches respect, discipline, courage, confidence, and self-esteem.
 It improves the quality of your kid’s life and allows him/her to focus on growing as a better person.

-We’ve seen first-hand how martial arts can transform your child’s life by teaching them the life skills needed to succeed in life and defend themselves in threatening situations so that they can walk with confidence.
-Overcoming challenges, persevering through hardships, and focus under pressure teach a lot of valuable lessons for kids that are transformative as they grow into adults.
+We’ve seen first-hand how martial arts can transform your child’s life.
+By teaching them the life skills needed to succeed in life and defend themselves, they can walk with confidence.
+Overcoming challenges, persevering through hardships, and focus under pressure teach a lot of valuable lessons for kids.

 The cost of kids’ martial arts classes depends on the martial art forms.
-The cost averages between $100-$350 a month for common martial art forms like Karate, Brazilian Jiu-Jitsu (BJJ), Taekwondo, and Muay Thai.
+It averages between $100-$350 a month for common martial art forms like Karate, Brazilian Jiu-Jitsu (BJJ), Taekwondo, and Muay Thai.
 Also, the location of the training facility and instructors have an impact on the price.
-You can get a good estimate of whether the kids’ martial arts classes cost will be on the higher or lower side by noticing the housing prices in the area.
+You can get a good estimate on the kids’ martial arts classes cost by noticing the housing prices in the area.
 Recognized and respected instructors in charge of classes will mean higher prices.

 Why Kids Martial Arts Costs So Much?

 Generally, beginner classes for kids can cost a little more.
 The age of the student matters in martial arts.
 The uniform and mandatory equipment cost that has to be paid upfront can be surprisingly high.
-If your kid chooses a striking form of martial art like Karate, Taekwondo, and Muay Thai, there are costs involved in buying sparring gear like gloves and headgear.
-Also, student uniforms and heavy bags for home practice add up to the cost of training.
+For martial arts involving striking (Karate, Taekwondo, Muay Thai) there are costs involved in buying sparring gear.
+Student uniforms and heavy bags for home practice add up to the cost of training.

-If your kid likes to grapple and involve in Judo, Wrestling, or Brazilian Jiu-Jitsu, there are expenses involved in buying mats for home practice, wrestling shoes, and gis.
-These expenses can either be upfront or something that incurs over time.
-Also, there are fees involved in testing for graduation to a new belt.
-Testing fees can start from $50 and go up to several hundred dollars for one test.
-However, some instructors do include the testing fees in the monthly/quarterly/yearly fees so that your kids are not held back from taking tests to move up to a new belt and rank.
+If your kid likes to grapple (Judo, Wrestling, Brazilian Jiu-Jitsu) there are other expenses involved.
+These include buying mats for home practice, wrestling shoes, and gis.
+The expenses can either be upfront or something that incurs over time.
+There are fees involved in testing for graduation to a new belt.
+They can start from $50 and go up to several hundred dollars for one test.
+However, some instructors do include the testing fees in the monthly/quarterly/yearly fees.
+This means your kids are not held back from tests to move up to new belts and ranks.

 Should You Decide Martial Arts Classes for Kids Based on Cost?

-The problem of whether the cost of martial arts classes for kids should be the main factor in deciding the correct martial arts academy has been ever-present.
-We understand that with kids, all of us are looking to make the best decisions.
-This is because we know that kids want something that looks interesting to them, only to try it and then drop it for another shiny thing.
+The cost of martial arts classes for kids has always been a deciding factor.
+With kids, all of us are looking to make the best decisions.
+We know that kids want something that looks interesting to them, only to try it and drop it.
 We try using the same rationale when it comes to martial arts.
 However, the point we are missing here is VALUE.
-Martial arts is all about adding immense value to your kid through the crucial development years where good qualities can be learned.
-As a parent, you need your kid to learn these qualities from a reputed instructor who can properly assess and engage with them.
-A kind and encouraging instructor who invests in your child and steers them on the right path will play a vital role in shaping their character.
+Martial arts is all about adding immense value to your kid.
+In their crucial development years, they need to learn good qualities.
+You need your kid to learn these qualities from a reputed instructor who can properly teach them.
+A kind and encouraging instructor who invests in your child will play a vital role in shaping their character.

-While you should definitely consider your budget when choosing a good martial arts academy, you must place greater emphasis on the instructors and how well they can connect with your kid and encourage them to push through the challenging phases to reach their full potential.
+While you should definitely consider your budget, you must place greater emphasis on the instructors.
+Good instructors can connect with your kid and encourage them to push through the challenging phases.

 What Factors Other than Cost are Important to Consider for Kids’ Martial Arts Classes?

-When parents understand that there is a lot more to deciding the best martial arts academy for their kids than just the cost, they want to know the major factors that should influence their decisions.
+There is more to deciding the best martial arts academy for kids than just the cost.
+We will look at the major factors that must influence your decision as a parent.

 We always recommend starting with instructors.
 They are the ones who will be with your kids, teaching them self-defense, respect, honor, focus, confidence, and determination.
-The trainer is crucial, not only because they impart a life skill into your child, but also because your kid looks up to them for inspiration and motivation.
+The trainer is crucial because they impart a life skill to your child and your kid looks up to them.

 Finding the right instructor that can assess your kid and invest in their growth is essential.
 Look for instructors who have a reputation in their fraternity.
 A good instructor is recognized by many people and by the quality of students they have trained.
 You should watch how the instructor communicates with your kids and runs the classes.
-When classes are fun and the instructor is immersed in the development of children, you can be assured of having found a good instructor for your kid.
+Classes should be fun and the instructor immersed in the development of the children.

 The second factor that is important when deciding on martial arts classes for kids is the facility.
 You need a facility that is clean and well-kept all the time.
-Your kids will spend a reasonable amount of time in the facility and you need to make sure they are comfortable in their environment.
+Your kids will spend a reasonable amount of time in the facility.
+Hence, you need to make sure they are comfortable in their environment.

 Only after the quality of instructors and facilities should we consider the cost of martial arts classes for kids.
 While there are undoubtedly high-quality trainers in well-maintained facilities that don’t charge huge fees, more often than not, you’ll have to pay a little more for good instructors and clean facilities.
-There are many parents who skip a lot of academies that are close to their homes to train their kids at facilities that charge more because they care about the quality of training and the environment.
+Many parents skip a lot of academies near their homes in favor of quality of training and environment.

 Is the Cost of Martial Arts Classes for Kids Worth It?

-We always like to use the analogy of two cars in a garage when choosing the best martial arts academy for your kid.
-Imagine there is a garage that has two cars — Car A and Car B — that are up for sale.
+We always like to use the analogy of two cars in a garage.
+Imagine a garage with two cars — Car A and Car B — that are up for sale.
 Car A is priced at $3000 and Car B is for $20,000.
 You’re not allowed to see the cars and are allowed to buy one.
 If you’re a bargain hunter, you’ll place your bid on Car A and hope you get a good car.
 If you don’t get a good car, you hope to work on it to keep it or sell it for a profit.
 However, what if we told you that Car A was a Honda and Car B was a brand-new Lamborghini.
 Which one will you choose?